Transpara® for Women

 There has been criticism that too many women have received unnecessary, painful treatment and anxiety.
 Transpara can help to avoid this happening and allow many patients to get back to normal quickly.

-Transpara is now in use in around 20 countries and an increasing number of academic reviews have shown it brings real clinical benefits.
+Transpara is now in use in over 30 countries and an increasing number of academic reviews have shown it brings real clinical benefits.
 You can see some of these elsewhere on this site.

 Transpara is now a world leading system of its kind.
 The more often it is installed, the more a consistently high standard of breast care will be achieved.
 But we are not complacent.
 We are constantly innovating and looking at ways of improving Transpara still further.